cmr927/meet/README.md

 # Meet

 ## Description
 Meet is a serverless, progressive web application (PWA) built with React using a test-driven development (TDD) technique.
-The application uses the Google Calendar API to fetch upcoming events.
+The front-end is written with JavaScript/React.
+The server logic is written with Node/Express as Lambda functions (FaaS) and is hosted on AWS.
+The serverless functions connect to the Google Calendar API.

 ## Features
 - Feature 1: Filter Events By City